jillesvangurp/geogeometry/README.md

 This library has *no classes that you can instantiate and only provides static methods / Kotlin companion object functions*.
 This makes it easy to integrate whatever framework you have for representing shapes with geogeometry.
 To make life easy from the Kotlin side, it does use a few typealiases in the recent Kotlin port.
 E.g. a Point is a DoubleArray of two coordinates, like in GeoJson.
 This keeps the function signatures a bit more readable.

 Using only simple arrays and functions makes it easy to port the code to different languages.
-For example, checkout my partial port for [javascript](https://github.com/jillesvangurp/geotools-js) and [php"](https://github.com/jillesvangurp/geotools-php).
+For example, checkout my partial port for [javascript](https://github.com/jillesvangurp/geotools-js) and [php](https://github.com/jillesvangurp/geotools-php).
 These implementations are a little behind the java implementation because I don't actively use them currently.
 Not creating insane amounts of point objects helps keep things fast as well and can save a ton of memory.

-The recent port to Kotlin of course enables use in native projects, javascript, as well as android and backend Java projects.
+**Update June 2019** The port to Kotlin of enables use in native projects, javascript, WASM android and backend Java projects and pretty much any platform the Kotlin compiler is able to target.

 ## Geohashes